 Let me reiterate that.
 31000 migrants in 1 single singular eventide/nachtzeit.

 The counts are crazy, 1500 Groppers in one night.
 What?
 Fifteen hundred Groppers?!
-Fucking what???!!!!
+Erm, what???!!!!
 In the US of A there's stories of thousands of dendroica (fuck you IOC) teeming, inundating lighthouses in their droves.
 I typed "drives" first by mistake but then I realised and went back and deleted the "I" and replaced it with an "o".
 Syntax error.
-What the fuck an I talking aboot?
+What am I talking aboot?

 So we already know that there are night migrants.
 I mean by mid May the national population of redstarts (200000 pairs?
 I'm guessing) are all on eggs.
-They've ALL travelled here.
-How many Redstarts have Spurn recorded so far?
+They've ALL already travelled here.
+How many Redstarts have Spurn recorded by that time?
 10?
 2?
 Portland?
 6?
 I don't know, I can't be bothered to look but it's not very many in the grand scheme of things.

 So they travel at night.
+They are already on breeding grounds in massive numbers never being seen at migration hotspots.
 How many rarities on Shetland get refound further south once they've continued their journey?
 Not many.
 Not many at all.

 Bardsey has responded to this by changing the light from white to red and the number of birds attracted fell dramatically.
-There's two ways to look at this, one is to think that yes, they've now saved little migrants smashing their own fucking heeds in (18 max) or you can say they have inadvertently removed a vital stop off point for artificial insect feeding greasy spoon action.
+There's two ways to look at this, one is to think that yes, they've now saved little migrants smashing their own tiny heeds in (18 max) or you can say they have inadvertently removed a vital stop off point for artificial insect feeding action.

-Personally I don't give two fucks which is correct.
+Personally I don't care which is correct.
 They know more than me.